 Acupuncture can increase fertility by reducing stress, increasing blood flow to the reproductive organs and balancing the endocrine system, according to several studies and medical research.
 The goal of an infertility treatment from a Chinese medicine perspective is not just to get pregnant, but to stay pregnant and to have a healthy baby.
 Among many other benefits, acupuncture can provide better blood flow to the ovaries and uterus, creating a stronger chance for an egg to be nourished and carried to term.

 Modern acupuncture consists of the gentle insertion and stimulation of thin, disposable sterile needles at strategic points near the surface of the body.
 Over 2,000 acupuncture points on the human body connect with 14 major pathways, called meridians.
 We believe that these meridians conduct qi, or energy, between the surface of the body and internal organs.
 It is qi that regulates spiritual, emotional, mental and physical balance.
-When the flow of qi is disrupted through poor health habits or other circumstances, pain and/or disease can result.
-Acupuncture helps to keep the normal flow of this energy unblocked, thereby increasing a couple’s chances of conceiving.
+When the flow of qi is disrupted through poor health habits or other circumstances, pain and disease can result.
+Acupuncture helps to keep the normal flow of this energy unblocked, thereby increasing a couple's chances of conceiving.

-One of the ways acupuncture infertility treatment increases fertility is by reducing stress, which is often a key factor in the fertility of both men and women.
+One of the ways acupuncture infertility treatment increases fertility is by reducing stress, which is often a critical factor in the fertility of both men and women.
 When people are under stress, the hormone cortisol is released in the brain.
-This alters the brain’s neurochemical balance, thus changing hormone levels and disrupting the pituitary balance that is key to the reproductive cycle.
+This alters the brain's neurochemical balance, thus changing hormone levels and disrupting the pituitary balance that is key to the reproductive cycle.

 If the thyroid is over- or under-functioning, acupuncture can help address the effects on fertility.
-Acupuncture can also “. . . be used to treat any type of fertility disorder including spasmed tubes.
+Acupuncture can also “. . .
+Be used to treat any type of fertility disorder including spasmed tubes.
 Spasmed tubes are often de-spasmed with acupuncture, though blocked tubes will not respond to acupuncture,” according to the American Pregnancy Association.

-Chinese medicine can help support a woman through this important time in her life—whether that is emotionally or physically, acupuncture can help with much more than just conception.
+Chinese medicine can help support a woman through this critical time in her life—whether that is emotionally or physically, acupuncture can help with much more than just conception.
 It can help with morning sickness, nausea, aches and pains (low back pain, for example), anxiety preparation for birth, and insomnia, among many others.

 Acupuncture’s Side Effects

-Acupuncture infertility treatment, by contrast, produces few or no side effects while performing the same function as the drugs do: stimulating the hypothalamus to effectively balance the endocrine system and its hormones and to get to the root cause of female infertility as well as male infertility.
+Acupuncture infertility treatment, by contrast, produces few or no side effects while performing the same function as the drugs do: stimulating the hypothalamus to balance the endocrine system and its hormones effectively and to get to the root cause of female infertility as well as male infertility.
 The natural, time-tested alternative treatment used by eastern cultures be worth a try.